 It has been done freely and with good fellowship.
 Now, I want to ask a favor of you.
-I want to ask the earnest assistance of every member in this Encampment, and of every member of the Order at large, for earnest work during the coming year.
+I want to ask the earnest assistance every member in this Encampment, and of every member of the Order at large, for earnest work during the coming year.

-I realize that I have succeeded a gentleman, a Brother, whom it will be hard, very hard, under the circumstances, to equal, if I can equal; but I want you to help me to try.
-I know you will for the reason that you have elected me to this office.
-Now, Prothers, we must get down to work; we must enlarge our Order, so that we may carry out the principles that were announced here this afternoon by the Commander-in-Chief of the Grand Army of the Republic.
-We must disseminate, through the land, patriotism, and we must do it well, for we have coming to our shores, and will have at the close of this war, great numbers of Europeans who understand not liberty; who think, from their education, that liberty is license, and that license goes in the United States.
-It is to teach these people that we have organized to assist the Grand Army in teaching them how to respect the flag, how to respect our laws, and how to carry them out.
-Now, can I depend absolutely on you for this?
+I realize that I have succeeded a gentleman, a Brother, hom it be hard, very hard, under the circumstances, to enual, if I can equal; but I want you to help me to try.
+I know you for the reason that you have elected me to this office.
+Now, Brothers, we must get down to work; we must enlarge our Order, so that we may carry out the principles that were anno need here this afternoon by the Commander-in-Chief of the G Army of the Republic.
+We must disseminate, through to our shores, and will have at the close of this war, great numbers of Europeans who understand not liberty; who think, from their edn that liberty is license, and that license goes in organized to assist the Grand Army in teaching them how to respect the flag, how to respect our laws, and how to carry them Now, can I depend absolutely on you for this?
 (Cries of